2012 FACULTY BIENNIAL EXHIBITION SLIDESHOW

 Ph.D., Florida State University (2011)

-Tanja Jones joined the faculty in 2012, having taught previously at Florida State University and the University of Alabama in Birmingham.
-Dr. Jones teaches graduate and undergraduate courses in Medieval and Renaissance art.
+Dr. Jones joined the faculty in 2012, having taught previously at Florida State University and the University of Alabama in Birmingham.
+She teaches graduate and undergraduate courses in Medieval and Renaissance art.
 Her research focuses on the fifteenth-century courts of northern Italy, particularly the Gonzaga court in Mantua, innovations in personal commemoration, and objects demonstrating intersections between the courts of Italy, France, and Byzantium.
 Her current book-length project addresses the emergence of the cast bronze portrait medal in the 1430s and the political, religious, and ideological value the small-scale sculpted form conveyed.

-Before he came to the department in 2009 to teach photography and digital media, Christopher Jordan held a faculty position at The Sage Colleges in Albany, New York.
+Before he came to the department in 2009 to teach photography and digital media, Professor Jordan held a faculty position at The Sage Colleges in Albany, New York.
 In Jordan’s landscape photography, he creates imagery of both real and imaginary places.
 He specializes in both analog and digital processes, finding resonance in how creativity unfolds through technology.
 Jordan has exhibited throughout the Northeast, and his work is held in numerous private collections.
 He also has an active workshop practice, and has taught at The Center for Photography at Woodstock.

-Watch a video of Professor Jordan here.
+Watch a video of a gallery talk with Professor Jordan here.

 Professor Marshall teaches undergraduate and graduate courses in printmaking.
 Since joining the faculty of the department in 2001, her work has been included in national and international printmaking exhibitions including: Global Matrix, The 4th Minnesota National Print Biennial, and the 17th Parkside National Small Print Exhibition.
 Her work has been the subject of solo exhibitions in Alabama, Iowa, Pennsylvania and Maryland.
 In conjunction with her studio practice, Marshall has been invited to present lectures and demonstrations at the College Art Association, The State University of West Georgia, The University of West Virginia and The University of North Alabama.